-A website is not complete without a well-optimized search feature.
+A website is not complete without a well-optimised search feature.
 Most websites are full of articles and pages that are a pain to navigate manually.
 No matter how well you design the layout, finding the right page won’t be a matter of scrolling down far enough.
 This is especially true when it comes to content like blogs.
 The number of articles will be too large to just separate by category or page.

 Introducing a search box to your navigation bar is always going to benefit the website.
 In order to make good use of the search box, you need proper search functionality.
 The search functionality of a website has to be solid and it has to return helpful and comprehensive results when you input a term.

 Features like suggestive and predictive search are important for more specific websites where the users lack the technical knowledge necessary to input the right words.